vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 ## 📅 Closures & Updates
 We do not practice on major holidays or during World Class Gymnastics Too’s extended closures.
-Check our [GroupMe](https://groupme.com/join_group/87617300/U5zsqMLk) for real-time updates and announcements.
+Check our [GroupMe](https://groupme.com/join_group/87617300/U5zsqMLk) for real-time updates and team announcements.
+We also post our closures and most public announcements on [Instagram](https://www.instagram.com/vbadultgymnasticsclub/).

 <img